Labor Day Weekend Weather: Shaping Up To Be Sunny, Quiet Unofficial End Of Summer In Philadelphia Area

 Get the latest on Ida’s Aftermath on CBS3, CBSN Philly and CBSPhilly.com.
 Learn more on how to watch and stream CBSN Philly for free, here.

 You can also download the CBS Philly Weather App for the most up-to-date weather forecast and to receive severe weather alerts.
-The app is free on Apple and Android devices.MORE NEWS: Pennsylvania Gov. Wolf Tours Tornado Damage In Montgomery County As Cleanup Is Underway
+The app is free on Apple and Android devices.MORE NEWS: Crews, Residents Continue Cleanup In Montgomery County Following Wednesday's EF2 Tornado